Masters Incentive Program

 January 2014 Initial implementation Guidelines and Baselines: During the first three years of the incentive model, baseline adjustments existed to phase in the model.

-Effective Fall 2019, Masters of Fine Arts degree programs and the, previously excluded, Education Masters program were added to the model.
+Effective Fall 2019, Masters of Fine Arts degree programs and the previously excluded Education Masters program were added to the model.